 WHAT HAVE WE DONE?

 We have delivered our part of the project through four ‘field trials’ focusing on woodfuel, local food, biodiversity and the historic environment, and planning for the future.
 Below is just a selection of what we’ve been up to.
-Much of our work has gone towards creating a series of tools and case stories which can be used by anyone; these are available NOW on the Cordiale website.
+Much of our work has gone towards creating a series of tools and case stories which can be used by anyone.

 - Developed a woodfuel audit toolkit for farmers and landowners to assess the amount of woodfuel that could be harvested from their woodlands and hedges.
 The toolkit can be accessed here.
 We also were involved in events at Stourtown Farm and North Devon all about the value of hedges for farmers and woodfuel users.
 Contact us for more information.